Buying real estate in Indonesia?

 Sources: Statista, Pakubuwono Development

-10) You may invest in properties near new infrastructure projects to benefit from significant value increases
+10) Consider properties near new infrastructure like toll roads and airports for significant value increases

 Properties near new infrastructure projects are seeing a big boost in value.